Shallow Diffuse: Robust and Invisible Watermarking through Low-Dimensional Subspaces in Diffusion Models

 Second, building on the watermark injection method described in \Cref{subsec:inject}, we discuss the design of the watermark pattern and the techniques for effective detection.

 \paragraph{Watermark pattern design.} Building on the method proposed by \cite{wen2023tree}, we inject the watermark in the frequency domain to enhance robustness against adversarial attacks.
-Specifically, we adapt this approach by defining a watermark $\lambda \Delta \bm x$ for the input $\bm x_{t^*}$ at timestep $t^*$ as follows: where the Hadamard product $\odot$ denotes the element-wise multiplication.
-Additionally, we have the following for \Cref{eq:watermark_pattern}:
+Specifically, we adapt this approach by defining a watermark $\lambda \Delta \bm x$ for the input $\bm x_{t^*}$ at timestep $t^*$ as follows: